 - 1/3 cup dried cranberries

-Using an electric mixer on medium speed, beat flour, butter, sugar, salt, and vanilla until combined.
-Dough will be crumbly but will hold together when pinched.
-Mix in cranberries.
+- Using an electric mixer on medium speed, beat the flour, butter, sugar, salt, and vanilla until combined.
+The dough will be crumbly but will hold together when pinched.
+Mix in the cranberries.

-Gather dough into a disc and wrap in plastic wrap.
+- Gather the dough into a disc and wrap in plastic wrap.
 Refrigerate for about 30 minutes.

-Preheat oven to 325°.
-Line baking sheets with parchment paper or silicone liners.
+- Preheat oven to 325°F. Line baking sheets with parchment paper or silicone liners.

-Roll out dough to a 10-inch square, about 1/4-inch thick.
+- Roll out the dough to a 10-inch square, about 1/4-inch thick.
 Using a sharp knife, cut dough into 2-inch squares.

-Carefully transfer squares to baking sheets.
+- Carefully transfer the squares to the prepared baking sheets.
 Bake for 22-25 minutes, or until lightly browned.
 Cool on pans for about 5 minutes.
 Then, transfer to wire racks to cool completely.